 'Face to Face is not just a brilliant introduction to one of the most exacting areas of modern medicine, it's a humbling glimpse of humans at their best.'
 Sunday Times

-Over the years, maxillofacial surgeon Jim McCaul has helped countless individuals make this journey.
-This extraordinary book follows the stories of some of these patients whom he has saved from terrible illness and life-changing injuries – and some he wasn’t able to.
+Over the years, maxillofacial surgeon Jim McCaul has helped countless people make this journey.
+His extraordinary book follows the stories of some of the patients he has saved from terrible illness and life-changing injuries – and some he wasn’t able to help.
 We follow the epic and complex surgical procedures his job requires him to perform daily, where the margin for error is to all intents and purposes zero.

-Face to Face takes us on a journey which includes the most high-tech and complex of microsurgical procedures as well as the facial reconstruction techniques pioneered during the First World War.
-But at its heart are the human stories of the patients for whom this treatment is often quite literally a matter of life and death.
+Face to Face is a journey through the most high-tech and complex of microsurgical procedures as well as the facial reconstruction techniques pioneered during the First World War.
+But at its heart are the human stories of the patients for whom treatment is often quite literally a matter of life and death.

 'Fascinating and life-affirming ...
 Jim McCaul confides in us the joys and the agony of facial surgery.'
 Dr Richard Shepherd, bestselling author of Unnatural Causes

 "The face is our window on the world.
 In his powerful and moving account McCaul describes how it feels to take it apart and put it back together again, in the battlefield and on the operating table.
 This is often scary stuff, but always inspiring."

 "There's a vicarious thrill to being let into this insider zone...
 Inspires wonder at all that modern medicine can achieve."

 "Fascinating and life-affirming ...
 Jim McCaul confides in us the joys and the agony of facial surgery."